Chart Color Schemes

 An assessment of population growth drivers in Christie Downs reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Christie Downs' population was approximately 9,734 as of November 2025.
-This figure represents an increase of 259 people since the 2021 Census, which reported a population of 9,475.
-The growth is inferred from ABS data showing an estimated resident population of 9,673 in June 2024 and 42 validated new addresses since the Census date.
-This results in a population density ratio of 1,135 persons per square kilometer, comparable to averages seen across areas assessed by AreaSearch.
-Christie Downs' growth rate of 2.7% since the census is within 2.2 percentage points of the SA3 area's growth rate of 4.9%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 57.5% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Christie Downs' population is approximately 9,734 as of November 2025.
+This figure represents an increase of 259 people, a 2.7% rise since the 2021 Census which recorded a population of 9,475.
+The growth is inferred from the estimated resident population of 9,673 in June 2024 and the addition of 42 validated new addresses since the Census date.
+This results in a population density ratio of 1,135 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Christie Downs' growth rate places it within 2.2 percentage points of its SA3 area (4.9%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 57.5% of the overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made using weighted aggregation methods.
-Projected demographic shifts indicate Christie Downs is expected to grow by approximately 891 persons to reach a total population of around 10,625 by 2041, representing an increase of about 8.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a weighted aggregation method from LGA to SA2 levels.
+Based on projected demographic shifts, Christie Downs is expected to grow by approximately 891 persons by 2041, reflecting an 8.4% increase over the 17-year period.

 Frequently Asked Questions - Population